elearnet/repack/README.md

 ## Documentation

-The documentation is available at [re-pack.dev](https://re-pack.dev).
+The documentation is available at: https://re-pack.dev

 You can also use the following links to jump to specific topics: